* Acquisition expected to close Q1 2012

 By Lee Chyen Yee and Sinead Carew

-HONG KONG/NEW YORK, Nov 15 Huawei Technologies, the world's No.2 telecoms equipment maker, plans to buy the remaining 49 percent stake in a joint venture with Symantec Corp that it does not already own for $530 million to bolster its corporate security solutions business.
+HONG KONG/NEW YORK, Nov 15 Huawei Technologies, the world's No.2 telecoms equipment maker, plans to buy Symantec Corp's 49 percent stake for $530 million in a joint venture between the companies that provides security solutions for corporations.

 For Huawei, the concerns also stem from its founder and CEO Ren Zhengfei, who is a former Chinese military officer.